shafali03/CV/README.md

 ### Attention to details

 During my extensive career within the pharmaceutical industry, I've developed a strong attention to detail.
-For example, as a pharmacy accredited technician, I've completed a course at Royal Berkshire Hospital, checking 1000 medicines and checking for errors on prescriptions paying attention to details.
-After completing the course, I was able to conduct the final checks to verify the prescription dispensed correctly.
+I was responsible for checking the prescription at the final stage.
+As a pharmacy accredited technician, I've completed a course at Royal Berkshire Hospital, checking 1000 medicines for accuracy and identifying errors on the prescriptions paying extra attention to details.
+After completing the course, I was able to conduct the final checks to verify the medicines are dispensed correctly and delivering quality products.
 I believe this is a focal skill that is necessary as a software engineer ability to think through about the impact each code change has on the program paying attention to each character of code.
-One wrong character could stop the program from running and lead to bugs.
+One wrong aspect could stop the program from running and lead to bugs.

 ### Team player

 While working at Makers, I've worked with people from all diversity of backgrounds for our team projects.
 I love working in teams showing my creativity and brainstorming ideas as a group.
 Putting my trust in my cohort allows ideas to emerge because it provides a feeling of safety.
 In our group projects communication was our key for creating solutions to our projects